Derpford/pathways/pathways.md

 By default, when rolling dice, you roll a d8.
 Under certain circumstances, you may roll additional dice, which may be of other sizes; this mostly applies to Blazes and Equipment (more on those in their own sections).
 For now, bear in mind that the d8 is the standard dice size.

-## When Attacking
+## Conflict

 Your character will face adversaries.
 When they do, you may wish to fight those enemies, and will likely use a Path to do so.
 Fighting your foes does not always mean physical combat; sometimes you are competing in a sport of some kind, or partaking in a battle of wits, or trying to come up with a particularly well-written diss track on the fly.
+This is represented by two resources: Stanza Points (or SP), which represent the tug of war between you and your opponents, and Hit Points (HP), which represent your character's ability to weather serious blows.

+Running out of HP will leave you *incapacitated* in some form or another.
+The form this takes depends on what kind of conflict you were in, but once incapacitated, you are no longer able to participate in the conflict.
+Perhaps you have been publicly embarrassed and must flee to save face, or maybe you have suffered a mortal wound and cannot risk continuing to fight--but either way, you are unable to fight until you've had some time to rest and recover.
+The GM will decide how long this takes, but broadly speaking, half an hour of recovery (and first aid, if necessary) should be enough

+How victory is achieved depends on what you are fighting, and how you are fighting it.
+While wild animals or evil villains will likely not stop until their HP is depleted, more intelligent enemies may surrender once their SP is depleted, recognizing that you have the upper hand.
+In addition, friendly competition will usually end when one side's SP is depleted, for safety's sake.

+### When Attacking

-Whatever form conflict takes, characters take turns either *attacking their target's SP* or *using their SP to deal HP damage*.
+Whatever form conflict takes, characters take turns either *attacking their target's SP* or *using their own SP to deal HP damage*.
 You only roll dice while attacking someone's SP.

 To Attack a target's SP, choose a Path.
 The Path will tell you what dice and stat you attack with.
 For instance, if we used the Knight path from the character creation section, we would roll 1d8 and add our STR to it.
 Our opponent then chooses a Path to defend with.

 At this point, before the dice are rolled, both you (the attacker) and your target (the defender) get a chance to trigger Blazes.
 These can do things like add dice to your rolls (i.e., +1d8), improve the result if the attack hits (written as +X Hit), get additional stats involved (i.e., +CHA), or trigger more complex effects.
 For more on Blazes, check the Advancement section.

-Finally, roll the bones.
+Finally, roll the dice.
 Compare the sum of your dice and stats to the sum of your opponent's dice and stats.
 If the attacker's dice are higher, the attacker gains SP equal to the difference, and the defender loses SP equal to the difference.
 Bear in mind that you cannot have more SP than your SP Cap, and cannot have less SP than zero.

 If an attack would do SP damage to a character who has no SP, this triggers a Crescendo (also known as a Critical).
 This has two effects: first, it applies a -1 penalty to the stats the target used in defense for the rest of the encounter, and second, everyone on your team gains SP equal to the roll difference.
 Once a character has been struck with a Crescendo, they cannot be affected by another Crescendo until they've taken a turn.

-## When Defending
+### When Defending
 You will find yourself on the receiving end of attacks.
 However, if you are defending with a stat that you have a matching Path for, you can improve your defense with it, as well as trigger Blazes.

 When you are attacked, your attacker will tell you what stat you are using to defend.
 For instance, an enemy might use this Path to attack our Knight: